guoliv3ira/guoliv3ira/README.md

 ### Hi there! 😁

 My name is Gustavo Henrique Santos Oliveira.
 Front-End Developer with knowledge on the following languages: HTML5, CSS3, JavaScript e Bootstrap.
-Fundamental notions about React and Consuming Web APIs.
+Fundamental notions about React and REST-API.

 In my free time I like  to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and play games (🎮)